mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 4. Each migratory chain is unique in that it has its own parameters.
 ---
 ### Chain One:
-- requires a chain from A to B to C to D to E (or D to E)
+- requires a chain from A to B to C to D to E (or E to D)
 - By the previous rules, new chains start at A, B, C, and D. Let $T$ denote the length of the tree.
 - Likelihood:
 $$\begin{aligned}